Understanding the different types of bulk liquid tanks

 Insulation

 Bulk liquid tanks are either insulated or non-insulated.
 Non-insulated tanks are also referred to as “skin tanks.”
 Insulated tanks have a layer of fiberglass that surrounds the tank and a sheath of stainless steel over that.
 Insulated tanks are most common due to their Thermos®-like ability to keep warm products warm and cold products cool during transit.
 Insulated tanks can also carry products that non-insulated tanks can carry, but the reverse is not true.
-And, as they are the most common type of tank, insulated tanks also increase the odds of securing a backhaul after product delivery, which can reduce the cost of the load.
+As they are the most common type of tank, insulated tanks also increase the odds of securing a backhaul after product delivery, which can reduce the cost of the load.

 In-transit heating

 Bulk liquid tankers with in-transit heating capabilities have a series of steam coil lines at the bottom of the tank.
 This in-transit system does not actually heat the liquid in the tank.
 Rather, it assists in maintaining the product’s existing heat.
 Power from the truck heats and circulates coolant from the radiator through the steam coil lines in a continuous cycle.
-When running at full strength – typically after 4 hours of continuous driving – this system reaches a maximum temperature of 160˚F.
+When running at full strength – typically after several hours of continuous driving – this system reaches a maximum temperature around 160˚F.

 Volume